 When you want a green card in the US, U.S. USCIS (the US Department of Citizenship and Immigration Services) is concerned about your immigration record.
 If you violate US immigration regulations for example, if you overstay your visa, are in the United States illegally, or just entered illegally it will slow down the green card process.
-In this post, we’ll share with you what can affect your chances of getting a Green Cards and Violations what the consequences of your previous violations can be, and how you can work around them.
+In this post, we’ll share with you what can affect your chances of getting a green card, what the consequences of your previous violations can be, and how you can work around it.

 What Are Visa Overstays, Illegal Presence, and Illegal Entry?